AntonioDunkelheitMond/Youtube_recovering_subcribers/README.md

    6º Once 75 subcriptions were reach, you need to wait a couple hour so the youtube "counter" allows you to sub to a new batch since currently youtube limit the amount of daily subcriptions.
 After subbing it will refresh the page so you can see if the subcription wast permitted or you have already surpass the daily limit, in which case it wont show you the "Subcribed gray button".

+   7º You should check the Sub_failures.txt file to manually check and sub to those channels that the bot was not able to sub you to.